 - Ideal for a general hospital and economical buying.

-For everyday wear, regular medical scrubs are a great choice.
+For everyday wear, regular scrubs are a great choice.
 They are particularly handy in places where simplicity and longevity are more significant than a tighter cut.

 The Rise of Stretch Scrubs